Danstruplund: History

 In 1906, Danstruplund was acquired by the businessman Emil Hjort, owner of the textile company S. Seidelin in Copenhagen.
 A private power station was the same year constructed on the estate.
 The main building was refurbished the following year.

 In 1924, Danstruplund was sold to Joachim Prahl.
 He had served as the Danish agent of the White Star Line.
 In 1926, he redesigned the 2.5-hectare garden.

 In 1936, Danstruplund was acquired by Christian Larsen, owner of the entertainment venue Valencia on Vesterbrogade in Copenhagen.

 Larsen kept Danstruplund until 1947.
 In the 1950s, it changed hands several times.
 In 1966. it was acquired by master mason Hans Egeskov.
-His family kept thje estate until 1983 when it was acquired by Grethe and Klaus Helmersen.
+His family kept the estate until 1983 when it was acquired by Grethe and Klaus Helmersen.
 Their clothing company Carly Gry International was also operated from the premises.
 The remaining farmland was sold to neighbouring Esrumgaard.
-In 2006, Danstruplund was acquired by Ole Astrup Madsen's cimpany Danstruplund ApS.
+In 2006, Danstruplund was acquired by Ole Astrup Madsen's company Danstruplund ApS.
 Some of the buildings were let out as office space while others remained empty.
 In 2020, Danstruplund was once again put on the market.